GDWoody/Pixel-Controllers/bbb_all_diff/README.md

 Customised Pixel Controller based on Scott Hanson's BBB 16v2 SMD controller [https://github.com/computergeek1507/PB_16](https://github.com/computergeek1507/PB_16/blob/master/BBB_16_SMD/README.md).
 The board is largely the same as Scott's, but with a few modifications.

+Note: The BBB 16v2 SMD Controller requires 5v DC only!
+Connecting any other size power source will damage the board.

-# Standard Features
+# Features

-* 1 Differential RJ45 port
+* 5 Differential RJ45 ports

 * 2 DMX Serial ports, DMX 1 can be selected as a DMX or LOR port